ValeLang/Vale/docs/PerfectReplayability.md

  1. Don't set the object's "Exported" bit to 1, it's never really used in replay mode.

-We would have it gradually clean up expired entries (to save space) and use null gen refs for things that don't exist anymore, but we need to keep the mappings true to preserve the behavior of the === operator.
-Ah, but the === operator does a gen check anyway. so we can periodically clean up things from the map. but also note that cleaning things up from a hash map can be tricky.
+We can periodically clean up expired entries from the hash map to save space.
+When there's a miss, we can return a null gen ref.
+This would have interfered with the === operator, but the === operator will need to do a gen-check anyway.

 # Deterministic Parallelism